VexClub/.github/profile/README.md

 # VexMC
-  VexMC is an upcoming bedwars and mini-games server featuring unique features.
+  VexMC is an upcoming kitpvp, bedwars, and mini-games server featuring unique features.
 We have the ability to scale infinitly!!!

   ## Table of Contents
   * [Contributing](#contributing)